asmaaadel0/RSA/README.md

 ## How to run <a name = "run"></a>
 - Any IDE or code editor can be able to run python scripts.
 - if you don't have these libraries, install them.
-  - pip install sockets
-  - pip install matplotlib
-  - pip install sympy
-First, We should run the Sender, then the Receiver.
+- First, We should run the Sender, then the Receiver.
-Both sender and receiver can send and receive messages, The sender sends to the receiver and vice versa time after time in order.
+- Both sender and receiver can send and receive messages, The sender sends to the receiver and vice versa time after time in order.

 ## To test attacks <a name = "attacks"></a>